mdfaijfaij47-sudo/-customer-purchase-insights/README.md

 # Customer Purchase Insights Analysis

 ## Project Overview
 This project analyzes customer buying behavior using Microsoft Excel to identify customer segments, purchasing patterns, and factors associated with bike purchases.

-The analysis covers 1,027 customer records and focuses on understanding which customer groups show stronger purchase behavior and how the business can use these insights for targeted marketing strategies.
+The analysis covers 1,027 customer records and examines customer demographics, income, occupation, region, commute distance, and purchase behavior to identify high-potential customer segments and develop targeted marketing recommendations.
 ## Business Objective

 The objective of this analysis is to understand: